weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 Adding or changing data objects are **write** operations.

 :::note
-Write operations are tunable starting with Weaviate v1.18, to ONE, QUORUM or ALL.
-In v1.17, write operations are always set to ALL (highest consistency).
+Write operations are tunable starting with Weaviate v1.18, to `ONE`, `QUORUM` or `ALL`.
+In v1.17, write operations are always set to `ALL` (highest consistency).
 :::

 The main reason for introducing configurable write consistency in v1.18 is because that is also when automatic repairs are introduced.
 A write will always be written to n (replication factor) nodes, regardless of the chosen consistency level.
-The coordinator node however waits for acknowledgements from ONE, QUORUM or ALL nodes before it returns.
-To guarantee that a write is applied everywhere without the availability of repairs on read requests, write consistency is set to ALL for now.
+The coordinator node however waits for acknowledgements from `ONE`, `QUORUM` or `ALL` nodes before it returns.
+To guarantee that a write is applied everywhere without the availability of repairs on read requests, write consistency is set to `ALL` for now.
 Possible settings in v1.18+ are:
 * **ONE** - a write must receive an acknowledgement from at least one replica node.
 This is the fastest (most available), but least consistent option.
-* **QUORUM** - a write must receive an acknowledgement from at least QUORUM replica nodes.
-QUORUM is calculated as _n / 2 + 1_, where _n_ is the number of replicas (replication factor).
+* **QUORUM** - a write must receive an acknowledgement from at least `QUORUM` replica nodes. `QUORUM` is calculated as _n / 2 + 1_, where _n_ is the number of replicas (replication factor).
 For example, using a replication factor of 6, the quorum is 4, which means the cluster can tolerate 2 replicas down.
 * **ALL** - a write must receive an acknowledgement from all replica nodes.
 This is the most consistent, but 'slowest' (least available) option.